HarryHe11/harryhe11.github.io/README.md

 ### **Data Science Competitions**

 + **Alibaba Cloud Tianchi Big Data Competition: The Purchase and Redemption Forecasts** [[code]](https://github.com/HarryHe11/Tianchi-PRF)
-<br>Predicted future cash flows (i.e., purchase and redemption) of Ant Financial Services Group by implementing an XGBoost regression model, which used 46 features based on historical trading records and achieved a final online score of 132.89, placing in the top 5\% worldwide.
+<br>Implemented an XGBoost regression model to predict future cash flows (i.e., purchase and redemption) of Ant Financial Services Group.
+Utilized 46 features based on historical trading records and achieved a final online score of 132.89, placing in the top 5% worldwide.

 + **Bank of Jiangsu Financial Big Data Modeling Challenge 2020: Loan Risk Prediction Based on Machine Learning**
-<br>Detected customers who were likely to default on their loans within the forthcoming six months by implementing an XGBoost classification model, which used 51 features based on customer information, loan characteristics, and in-loan behaviors and achieved remarkable results with an F1 score of 73\%.
+<br>Developed an XGBoost classification model to detect customers likely to default on their loans within the forthcoming six months.
+Utilized 51 features based on customer information, loan characteristics, and in-loan behaviors, achieving remarkable results with an F1 score of 73%.

 ---

 ### **Miscellaneous**
 + **Stance.ai** [[link]](https://github.com/HarryHe11/Stance.ai)
-<br>An AI-powered full-stack stance detection web application using Flask, React, and MongoDB.
+<br>An AI-powered full-stack stance detection web application created using Flask, React, and MongoDB.

 + **Pretty Text Classification** [[link]](https://github.com/HarryHe11/Pretty-Pytorch-Text-Classification)
-<br>An easy-to-use and pretty training and evaluating code template for text classification models based on Pytorch.
+<br>An easy-to-use and pretty code template for training and evaluating text classification models based on PyTorch.

 + **AI for Social Good!**
 <br>Applying AI for social good and improving our community has become one of my life goals.
-Working closely with [Prof. Yupeng Li](http://jour.hkbu.edu.hk/faculty-member/dr-li-yupeng/) at Hong Kong Baptist University, I participated in various research projects using AI techniques to analyse social problems as follows.
+Working closely with [Prof. Yupeng Li](http://jour.hkbu.edu.hk/faculty-member/dr-li-yupeng/) at HKBU, I have participated in various research projects using AI techniques to analyze social problems, including:
 <br>1.
 Does the Divergence of Vaccine Stance Induce Incivility?
 A Social Network Analysis of Conversation Threads on Online Forums (Orally presented on ICA 2023)
 <br>2.
 Data Analyses of Public Stance towards COVID-19 Vaccination [[research report]](https://research.hkbu.edu.hk/f/page/20480/21996/(EN)OVH_Report_No.14_V2.pdf)
 <br>3.
 Using Machine Learning to Analyze Residents’ Anxiety amid the COVID-19 [[research report]](https://research.hkbu.edu.hk/f/page/20923/23009/Anxiety_Report_Eng_Final.pdf)

 + **Football**
- <br>I am one of the most loyal fans of the German football club Borussia Dortmund and its captain Marco Reus.
-At the same time, I appreciate Erling Haaland and Cristiano Ronaldo very much.
+ <br>As one of the most loyal fans of the German football club Borussia Dortmund and its captain Marco Reus.
+At the same time, I deeply appreciate the talents of Erling Haaland and C.Ronaldo.